How to Pay for Rehab

 BCBS, Aetna, Cigna, and United Healthcare–and most other providers not included in this article–offer member services portals or where you can review detailed information about your particular policy and insurance coverage for substance abuse treatment before you call a treatment provider though most treatment providers can verify your benefits very quickly if not instantaneously.

 As one of the largest providers of addiction treatment in the United States, American Addiction Centers accepts all four of these major insurance providers and works with many others.
-To learn more about whether or not we may accept your insurance plan, call our confidential helpline at 1-888-439-3435 Who Answers? or use the form below.
+To learn more about whether or not we may accept your insurance plan, call our confidential helpline at or use the form below.

 American Addiction Centers (AAC) a leading provider of drug and alcohol addiction and dual diagnosis treatment nationwide.
 AAC is in network with many of the top insurance providers in the U.S. Use the form below to find out instantly if your insurance benefits cover some or all of the cost of treatment.